 Written by Victor Nieblas Pradis, Southern California Chapter AILA Member Volunteer and AILA President-Elect

 If you are an AILA member who wants to volunteer at a family detention center, please go to http://www.aila.org/beavolunteer or feel free to contact Maheen Taqui at firstname.lastname@example.org–we are looking for more as the work continues and we could really use your help.

 If you aren’t able to come help in person, consider donating at http://www.aila.org/helpthevolunteers.
 And thank you!

-To watch videos of the volunteers sharing their experiences, go to this playlist on AILA National’s YouTube page.
+To watch videos of the volunteers at Artesia and elsewhere sharing their experiences, go to this playlist on AILA National’s YouTube page.
 To see all the blog posts about this issue select Family Detention as the category on the right side of this page.